-There are many benefits to being a work from home mum, such as flexibility of working hours and no commuting.
+There are many benefits to being a work at home mum, such as flexibility of working hours and no commuting.
 However, there are also many challenges, including harnessing productivity and managing your time.
 Fortunately, there are some essentials which can help to boost your business productively, and therefore, your income.
+Here is how to be productive when you are a work at home Mum…

 Don’t be afraid to invest in help